 Aligning Reference and Instructional Services with Technology Resources

-In keeping with the exponential growth of technology, Barnard Library and Academic Information Services (BLAIS) has dramatically evolved in terms of the tools and services it offers, most notably under the leadership of Dean Lisa Norberg (2010-present).
+In keeping with the exponential growth of technology, Barnard Library and Academic Information Services (BLAIS) has dramatically evolved in terms of the tools and services it offers, most notably under the leadership of Dean Lisa Norberg (2010-2014).
 It has also changed its model in recent years to integrate student and faculty computing and technology needs with reference - and research - as well as with instructional services.
-From the Language Lab of 1960 to the Empirical Reasoning Lab, opened in 2012, a strong service orientation, targeted to the changing needs of its undergraduate student body, has remained constant throughout the Library’s history.
-In 2008 an instruction lab equipped with 18 computers was opened on the first floor of the library, where students are taught libary research and information literacy skills.
+From the Language Lab of 1960 to the Empirical Reasoning Lab, opened in 2012 (now the Empirical Reasoning Center), a strong service orientation, targeted to the changing needs of its undergraduate student body, has remained constant throughout the Library’s history.
+Since 2008 the library has had an instruction lab equipped with 18 computers where students are taught libary research and information literacy skills.

 Early Audio Visual Services at Lehman Hall